Medicine (6 years including foundation year) [MBChB] Course details

 The one-year foundation course, taught at Manchester Medical School and Xaverian College , is specifically designed to prepare you for entry to the five-year MBChB Medicine degree.
-We aim to recruit from a broad range of the community and encourage applications from able students from all backgrounds.
+We aim to recruit from all sections of the community and encourage able students from all backgrounds to apply.
 Automatic entry into the standard five-year MBChB Medicine course is granted upon satisfactory completion of the foundation year.

-We use a wide variety of teaching and learning methods are used on the MBChB Medicine but the key Manchester approach is the study of themed case discussions in small groups.
+We use a wide variety of teaching and learning methods but the key Manchester approach is the study of themed case discussions in small groups where students are proactive learners.
 This is supported throughout the course by lectures, practical classes (including anatomy dissection) and clinical experience.
-The course integrates science and clinical learning so you are able to apply scientific knowledge and concepts to your clinical practice.
+Our course integrates science and clinical learning so you are able to apply scientific knowledge and concepts to your clinical practice.

-Graduates of the MBChB Medicine meet the core requirements for junior doctors and successful completion entitles graduates to apply for provisional registration with the General Medical Council and apply for Foundation Year 1 posts.
-Please see the careers tab for full details.
+Graduates of the MBChB Medicine meet the core requirements for junior doctors and successful completion entitles you to apply for provisional registration with the General Medical Council and apply for Foundation Year 1 posts.
+See the careers tab for more details.

 Students on the foundation year are full-time students at the University of Manchester, the learning and teaching is delivered at Manchester Medical School and Xaverian College .
 The College is a long-term partner of the University of Manchester and has an enviable reputation as a provider of innovative and effective Foundation Programmes to different faculties within the University.